openbmc/docs/anti-patterns.md

 /usr/sbin This directory contains program binaries for system administration which are not essential for the boot process, for mounting /usr, or for system repair.

+/usr/libexec Directory  contains  binaries for internal use only and they are not meant to be executed directly by users shell or scripts.
 ```

 The FHS description for /usr/sbin refers to "system administration" but the
 de-facto interpretation of the system being administered refers to the OS
 installation and not a system in the OpenBMC sense of managed system.
 As such
 OpenBMC applications should be installed in /usr/bin.

+It is becoming common practice in Linux for daemons to now be moved to `libexec`
+and considered "internal use" from the perspective of the systemd service file
+that controls their launch.

 ### Resolution
 Install OpenBMC applications in /usr/bin/.